Dulat-Orynbek/Mov_Avg/README.md

 ## Files

-- `moving_average_analysis.R`: The R script containing the implementation of the MA model and residual analysis.
+- `1.R`: The R script containing the implementation of the MA model and residual analysis.